Privacy Policy

 16. Data Retention & Security

-• Retention: We retain audit data for a period of 7 years to support law firms in their SRA and PII renewal cycles, after which data is securely pseudonymised or destroyed.
+• Retention: We retain website audit data for a period of 7 years to support law firms in their SRA and PII renewal cycles, after which data is securely pseudonymised or destroyed.

 • Security: We employ AES-256 encryption for data at rest and TLS 1.2+ for data in transit.
 All staff access is governed by Multi-Factor Authentication (MFA) and the Principle of Least Privilege.